ervandew/eclim/src/doc/content/vim/java/abbreviations.rst

 of ${variable}.
 When the abbreviation is expanded, eclim will remove the first variable and position the cursor at that position so that you can fill in the appropriate value.
-Additional values, if any, can be replaced by using the ``FillTemplate`` funtion (please see the <a href="../mappings.html#java">suggested mappings</a> for more information).
+Additional values, if any, can be replaced by using the ``FillTemplate`` funtion (please see the :ref:`suggested mappings <javamappings>` for more information).
 The variable will be removed and the cursor placed in its position for you to again enter the appropriate value in its place.

 For example, to use the for each (or enhanced for) abbreviation above to iterate over an array of Date objects stored in a variable "dates", you would simply